Everyone is talking about Trump’s victory, but what else happened in the US on November 8th?

 Amendment 71 is a clear example of the tension between constitutionalism and direct democracy.
 This process raises questions such as: How far the mechanisms of constitutional reform can be modified by those same mechanisms?
 Is it problematic to limit democracy and favor constitutionalism?

-*Ana María Ramírez Mourraille is a researcher at the Center for the Study of Law, Justice and Society (Dejusticia).
+*Ana María Ramírez Mourraille is a researcher at the Center for Law, Justice and Society (Dejusticia).